Dan Beard Merit Badge Challenge

 There is software out there that can take a lot of pictures and make a movie from them.
 These are great when creating a stop motion animation.
 You can also take pictures of each page in your flipbook and make a movie out of it.

 I can’t really offer much help in the creation of your movie.
-Whatever you do though, you need to be able to email it to me or show it over Zoom.
+Whatever you do though, you need to be able to email the movie to me, or show it to me in person.
 I need to see it so I can review it.
-If you did it on a gaming device or phone, make sure that it will be visible over Zoom.
+If you did it on a gaming device or phone, make sure that you bring it to class.
 Some devices have flicker which creates filming problems.
 You always want to have a backup of the work you have done.
 Nothing is worse than working a long time on a project only have it disappear or fail because of a technical problem.

 When we get together for our second meeting, we will be discussing the storyboard and getting feedback from each other.
 We will also discuss what you have chosen for your medium, and the way you are going to create your animation.
 We will continue our discussion on the 12 principles as needed to reinforce your understanding of what you have chosen to demonstrate.
 And we will review a couple of badge requirements such as visiting an animation studio and discussing what jobs exist related to animation and the industry.
 I’ll be adding links here later so that you can watch the videos on your own time and we will just need to discuss them when we get together.